paulisgrinhofs/app-logic/ideas-logic.md

 Premarket execution — automate premarket sell orders based on price thresholds Statistical filters — only fire when imbalance exceeds X standard deviations from normal, combined with volume and price conditions
 Position sizing logic — automatically size based on volatility, available capital, and historical reversal magnitude

+Most relevant to what you're building:

+1. Market Ontology — closest in spirit to your tool.
+Their AM Edition does exactly what you're designing: ranks overnight events by what actually moved prices, traces causal transmission (macro → rates → credit → FX → equities → sectors), and outputs a pre-market brief.
+Their logic of "event-to-asset mapping" and "causal transmission chains" is worth studying.
+You can't copy the code but the logic design is directly applicable.

+2. TradingView — Sector Rotation & Money Flow Dashboard — open Pine Script, tracks 39 sector ETFs, real-time money flow and momentum.
+The classification logic (which sectors are gaining vs losing flow) is visible in the code and directly relevant to your structural vs mechanical distinction.

+3. Macrosynergy — How to build a macro trading strategy (Python) — open source Python walkthrough of building macro-driven trading logic.
+Worth reading for the internal piping design.

+4. GitHub: tradermonty/claude-trading-skills — specifically has market environment analysis, sector rotation identification, and regime classification.
+Open source, Python, directly borrowable logic.

+5. SentimenTrader — their composite trend model scores sectors 0–10 based on momentum.
+Their confidence scoring approach is worth adapting for your High/Medium/Low confidence output.